nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/CONTRIBUTING.md

 ### Default processes resource requirements

 Sensible defaults for process resource requirements (CPUs / memory / time) for a process should be defined in `conf/base.config`.
 These should generally be specified generic with `withLabel:` selectors so they can be shared across multiple processes/steps of the pipeline.
-A nf-core standard set of labels that should be followed where possible can be seen in [nf-core/rnaseq](https://github.com/nf-core/rnaseq/blob/master/conf/base.config), which has the default process as a single core-process, and then different levels of multi-core configurations for increasingly large memory requirements defined with standardised labels.
+A nf-core standard set of labels that should be followed where possible can be seen in the [nf-core pipeline template](https://github.com/nf-core/tools/blob/master/nf_core/pipeline-template/%7B%7Bcookiecutter.name_noslash%7D%7D/conf/base.config), which has the default process as a single core-process, and then different levels of multi-core configurations for increasingly large memory requirements defined with standardised labels.

-These can be utilised within the process itself using `${task.cpu}` or `${task.memory}` variables in the `script:` block.
+The process resources can be passed on to the tool dynamically within the process with the `${task.cpu}` and `${task.memory}` variables in the `script:` block.

 ### Naming schemes